-When the Erase Suspend command is written during a sector erase operation, the device requires a maximum of 20 μs to suspend the erase operation.
+When the Erase Suspend command is written during a sector erase operation, the device requires a maximum of 20 μ s to suspend the erase operation.
 However, when the Erase Suspend command is written during the sector erase time-out, the device immediately terminates the time-out period and suspends the erase operation.

 After the erase operation has been suspended, the system can read array data from or program data to any sector not selected for erasure.
 (The device "erase suspends" all sectors selected for erasure.)
 Normal read and write timings and command definitions apply.
 Reading at any address within erase-suspended sectors produces status data on DQ7-DQ0.
 The system can use DQ7, or DQ6 and DQ2 together, to determine if a sector is actively erasing or is erase-suspended.
-The Erase Resume command is valid only during the Erase Suspend mode.
-See "Erase Suspend/Erase Resume Commands" on page 15 for information on these status bits.
+See "Write Operation Status" for information on these status bits.